jrosen48/utk-homepage/content/post/2021-04-18-a-difference-between-backpacking-with-and-without-little-ones/index.md

 but less mentally challenging than the trip with a little; it felt like the slightest bit of something was missing.
 That's my punchline for this post - backpacking and doing things with one's children is amazing and fulfilling to me in a way that the kinds of trips I would previously seek out were.
-In short, having adventures with children is not a lesser form of "adult" adventures; they're fulfilling adventures on their own.